josephweaver/josephweaver.github.io/fiction/games/space-voxel-details/PROJECT_STATE.md

 > This document tracks the evolving technical state of the Space-Voxel project.
 > It is descriptive, not aspirational.
 Items listed here exist in code or have
-> been fully specified and are ready for implementation.
+> been fully specified and are ready for implementation or extension.

 ---